 The student's signature on a housing application form or online acceptance during completion of a housing agreement or application form binds the student to this Residence Hall Agreement and signifies that the student has received, read and agrees to abide by all conditions, terms and policies contained in this agreement, the applicable portions of the University Policies, Student Code of Conduct, and the CaseCard Terms and Conditions.
-Copies of this agreement will be emailed to the applicant or may be obtained from Housing (24 Thwing Center, 216.368.3780, email@example.com).
-A copy of the CaseCash Terms and Conditions can be obtained from Auxiliary Services (35 Yost Hall, 216.368.2273,) or online (Case One Card).
+Copies of this agreement will be emailed to the applicant or may be obtained via the Housing website (http://case.edu/housing/policite-and-procedures) A copy of the CaseCash Terms and Conditions can be obtained from Auxiliary Services (157 Thwing Center, 216.368.5844,) or online (Case One Card).

 Residence hall agreements are binding for the academic year (as defined by the university registrar) or remaining portion thereof, when an application is submitted or upon occupancy of room, whichever occurs first.

 To be eligible for residence in University residence halls, a person must be currently registered as an undergraduate student at the University and must be in full compliance with all university policies and procedures, including those related to COVID-19.
 Students agree and understand their placement within University Housing may be affected by their COVID-19 vaccination compliance status.

 Undergraduate Housing and Board Plan Requirement

-All full-time, unmarried undergraduate students of the University who do not live at a parent's permanent residence within 40 miles of the University must live in on-campus and participate in either the University board plan or Greek chapter board plan, if residing in the chapter house, for the first two years of enrollment.
-All upper-class students living in non-apartment style housing, including Greek chapter houses, must participate in a meal plan.
+All full-time, unmarried undergraduate students of the University who do not live at a parent's permanent residence within 40 miles of the University must live on-campus and participate in either the University board plan or Greek chapter board plan, if residing in the chapter house, for the first two years of enrollment.
+All upper-class students living in non-apartment style housing must participate in a meal plan.
 Students who seek permission to live off-campus as commuters must receive written approval from Housing.
-Housing Release Request forms are available in 24 Thwing Center and online at http://housing.case.edu/myhousing.
+Housing Release Request forms are available in 24 Thwing Center and online at http://my.case.edu/My/Housing.
 Any student who fails to comply with this policy will be subject to the University conduct process.

 2. Occupancy Period